rabiejavadian/video-player-for-language-learners/README.md

 # Video Player for Language Learners

-A specialized video player designed for language learning, featuring dual subtitle support and smart navigation controls.
-Perfect for studying languages through movies and TV shows, with synchronized English and Persian subtitles.
+A specialized video player designed for language learning, featuring dual subtitle support and navigation controls.
+Perfect for studying languages through movies and TV shows.
+If your subtitles are not synchronized with the video, you can sync them using VLC, PotPlayer, or any other video player, then save the modified subtitle files to use in this application.

 ![Player Screenshot](images/Player.png)